-Construction geometry refers to geometry that is used for reference in a design.
+Construction geometry refers to geometry that is used for reference in a project.
 Some examples of construction geometry include:

-Construction geometry is sometimes required to properly position elements of a design.
-It is often created when there isn't an existing design element to reference at a desired location.
-There are many use cases for construction geometry.
-Some examples include:
+Construction geometry is sometimes required to properly position elements of a project.
+It is often created when there isn't an existing project element to reference at a desired location.
+Some examples of construction geometry include:

 - Creating a Construction Plane at the desired location for a new sketch.